 William O. Lipinski Federal Building

-844 N. Rush St.
+844 N. Rush Street

-Chicago.
-IL 60611
+Chicago, IL 60611

 Property Manager: Scott Rush

-Public Hours: 6:00 a.m.– 6:30 p.m., Monday through Friday (except federal holidays)
+Public Hours: 6:00 a.m.– 6:30 p.m.
+Monday through Friday (except federal holidays)

-For more building information or service calls, use the contact information in the top right box on this page.
-For other federal government information, contact 1-800-FED-INFO.
+For more building information or service calls, use the contacts at top right.
+For other federal government information, call 1-800-FED-INFO.

-The shortcut for this page is gsa.gov/lipinskifb.
+The shortcut for this page is www.gsa.gov/lipinskifb.